m8urnett/WindowsSecurity-Bookmarklet/README.md

 Here are some instructions on installing a bookmarklet: https://mreidsma.github.io/bookmarklets/installing.html

+Or to make it easier, go [here](https://s3.amazonaws.com/xa.to/file/WindowsSecurity.htm) and drag the text to your bookmarks bar.

 Also, here's a useful Chrome extension that upvotes all posts on a page: https://chrome.google.com/webstore/detail/reddit-upvoter/elhcgdmnchcdopoehgdkejbpcpflbfio?hl=en-US